ON THIS PAGE: You will learn about the different ways doctors use to treat people with these types of cancer. To see other pages, use the menu.

 Excision.
-During an excision, the doctor performs an operation to remove the cancerous tumor and some of the healthy tissue around it (called a margin).
+During an excision, the doctor performs an operation to remove the cancerous tumor and some of the healthy tissue around it.

 Maxillectomy.
 This is a surgery that removes part or all of the hard palate, which is the bony roof of the mouth.
-Prostheses (artificial devices), or more recently, the use of flaps of soft tissue with and without bone can be placed to fill gaps from this operation.
-A maxillectomy is sometimes recommended to treat paranasal sinus cancer, and occasionally it is possible to save the eye on the side of the cancer.
+Artificial devices called prostheses or, more recently, flaps of soft tissue with and without bone can be placed to fill gaps from this operation.
+A maxillectomy is sometimes recommended to treat paranasal sinus cancer.
+Occasionally, it is possible to save the eye on the side of the cancer.

 Craniofacial resection/skull base surgery.
-This is an extensive surgery often recommended for paranasal sinus cancer that removes additional tissue beyond that needed in a maxillectomy.
-It requires the close cooperation of the health care team, particularly between a neurosurgeon and a head and neck surgeon.
+This is an extensive surgery often recommended for paranasal sinus cancer.
+During this operation, the surgeon removes more tissue than a maxillectomy.
+It requires the close cooperation of the health care team, particularly cooperation between a neurosurgeon and a head and neck surgeon.

 Endoscopic sinus surgery.
-This relatively new approach is less destructive to healthy tissue than traditional operations and can occasionally be used for nasal cavity and paranasal sinus tumors, especially if they are benign.
+This relatively new approach is less destructive to healthy tissue than traditional operations.
+Occasionally, it can be used for a nasal cavity and paranasal sinus tumor, especially if it is benign.
 The surgeon makes a small incision to remove the tumor using a thin, telescope-like tube inserted into the nasal cavity or sinus.
-As mentioned in the Diagnosis section, endoscopic sinus surgery is often used for chronic sinusitis, and cancer may be discovered during such surgery.
+As mentioned in the Diagnosis section, endoscopic sinus surgery is often used to treat chronic sinusitis, and cancer may be discovered during such surgery.

 Neck dissection.
 This is the surgical removal of lymph nodes in the neck area.
 If the doctor suspects the cancer has spread, a neck dissection may be performed, often at the same time as another surgery.
 A neck dissection may cause numbness of the ear, weakness when raising the arm above the head, and weakness of the lower lip.
 The side effects are caused by injury to nerves in the area.
 Depending on the type of neck dissection, weakness of the lower lip and arm may go away in a few months.
 Weakness will be permanent if a nerve is removed as part of a dissection.

 Reconstructive (plastic) surgery.
 If surgery requires removing large or specific areas of tissue, reconstructive surgery may be recommended.
-If the eye is removed, a specialist called a prosthodontist can provide a prosthesis (an artificial replacement).
-More often, when the maxilla (upper jaw) is removed, a prosthodontist may play a large role in the rehabilitation process.
+If the eye is removed, a specialist called a prosthodontist can provide an artificial replacement, called a prosthesis.
+More often, when the upper jaw, called the maxilla, is removed, a prosthodontist may play a large role in the rehabilitation process.

-In general, surgery often includes risks because the eyes, mouth, brain, and important nerves and blood vessels are nearby.
-Surgery often causes swelling of the face, mouth, and throat, making it difficult to breathe; sometimes a tracheostomy (hole in the windpipe) may be necessary to make breathing easier for some period of time after surgery.
-It is important to talk with your surgeon(s) about what side effects to expect before having the surgery and your plan for recovery.
-Learn more about cancer surgery .
+Surgery for nasal cavity and paranasal sinus cancer has risks because the eyes, mouth, brain, and important nerves and blood vessels are usually located near the tumor.
+Surgery often causes swelling of the face, mouth, and throat, making it difficult to breathe.
+Sometimes a hole in the windpipe, called a tracheostomy, may be necessary to make breathing easier after surgery.
+It is important to talk with your surgeon(s) about which side effects to expect before having surgery, as well as your plan for recovery.
+Learn more about the basics of cancer surgery .

-Before beginning any type of radiation therapy for these types of cancer, people should receive a thorough examination from an oncologic dentist (a dentist experienced in treating people with head and neck cancer).
-Since radiation therapy can cause tooth decay, damaged teeth may need to be removed.
+Before beginning any type of radiation therapy, people should receive a thorough examination from a dentist experienced in treating people with head and neck cancer.
+Because radiation therapy can cause tooth decay, damaged teeth may need to be removed.
 Often, tooth decay can be prevented with proper treatment from a dentist before beginning cancer treatment.
 After radiation therapy for nasal cavity or paranasal sinus cancer, dental care should continue to help prevent further dental problems.
-People may receive fluoride treatment to prevent dental caries (cavities).
-Read more about dental and oral health during cancer treatment .
+People may receive fluoride treatment to prevent cavities, also called dental caries.
+Read more about dental and oral health .

-For nasal cavity or paranasal sinus cavity cancer, chemotherapy may also be used to treat advanced cancer (see below) or to treat symptoms.
+Doctors frequently recommend chemotherapy before or after surgery and/or radiation therapy for nasal cavity and paranasal sinus cancer.
+Chemotherapy may also be used in combination with radiation therapy.
+This is called concurrent chemoradiotherapy.
+Chemoradiotherapy is still being researched and should be done as part of a clinical trial.
+Chemotherapy may also be used to treat advanced cancer (see below) or to treat symptoms.
 Some chemotherapy is available in clinical trials that may treat cancer at an earlier stage.